 This content is for members only.
 You must log in to view this content.

-Search the Database – Not a member of the IGRS?
-You can make a free, restricted search.
+Not a member of the IGRS? you can make free limited search Search the Database

 - John Watson Stewart’s Almanac, which noted a wide variety of information relating to Ireland, encompassing details about mail and stage coach timetables, establishment lists for the army and navy, schools etc;

 - The English Court Registry, listing royalty, nobility, parliamentarians, military and naval lists, the civil establishment and judiciary lists and etc;

 - Wilson’s Dublin Directory.
 This is by far the most useful of the three, including a very comprehensive list of Dublin’s barristers, attorneys, medical practitioners, merchants, pawnbrokers, grocers, shoemakers, tanners, upholsters, auctioneers, brewers, painters, ironmongers, drapers, butchers, bakers, tailors etc. It also includes a list of the capital city’s streets, lanes and alleyways.